Mintbase/Grants-Program/applications/stone-index-on-substrate.md

 ### Milestone 1 -  Liquid staked DOT token

-In the grant program, the Stone Team aims to provide liquidity of staked tokens on Polkadot ecosystem, and the special LP token which bounds to staked assets, like DOT token.
-We are aware that there are multiple teams are actively working on Polkadot ecosystem and more exciting projects on the roadmap, we'll focus on DOT-bound staked assets like aDOT first for the milestone 1
+In the grant program, the Stone Team aims to provide liquidity of staked tokens on Mintbase ecosystem, and the special LP token which bounds to staked assets, like DOT token.
+We are aware that there are multiple teams are actively working on Mintbase ecosystem and more exciting projects on the roadmap, we'll focus on DOT-bound staked assets like aDOT first for the milestone 1
 We'll also provide an easy-to-use web based UI that connects to the chrome based DOT wallet, and user can buy/sell the index using their DOT tokens easily, this UI will be part of https://stonedefi.io

 | Number | Deliverable | Specification |